 In 2012, gdx-jnigen was created.
 It became an integral part of libGDX's native code development, making it a lot easier to integrate C/C++ libraries with the framework.
 Apart from that, 2012 became the year of discovering new worlds: HTML5/WebGL, iOS, GitHub and Maven.
-Inspired by Google's PlayN Mario started working on the GWT backend, which to this day remains an integral part of libGDX' identity.
+Inspired by Google's PlayN Mario started working on the GWT backend, which to this day remains an essential part of libGDX' identity.
 The next big change came in June, when the team started investigating iOS, again based on work done in the PlayN camp.
 In August, discussing started regarding moving to GitHub and adding proper Maven support.

 2011 - Incremental Improvements

 At the end of February 2011, version 0.9 was released.
-In this time so many internal changes happened to libGDX, that it was hard keeping track of what was going on.
+In this time, so many internal changes happened to libGDX that it was hard keeping track of what was going on.
 But it paid off: libGDX 0.9 saw immense adoption, not only due to feature density, but also due to us starting to create video tutorials and making the setup process a lot easier.

 2010 - Going Open Source